 Preferred Alternative 4 was proposed to the Council in December of 2021.
-The method would implement the reductions in harvest needed to achieve the new ACL proportionally for each sector, based upon more recent time periods that are closer to the way the fishery is currently operating (referred to as the split reduction method).
-Sub-Alternative 4a bases the allocation

-Preferred Sub-Alternative 4b bases the allocation method on the five-year average of commercial and recreational (FES) landings from 2015-2019.
-Both Sub-Alternative 4a and Preferred Sub-Alternative 4b split the reduction needed from total landings to the new ACL in 2023 equally based on the sector's landings from the baseline years.
-Each year after, throughout the rebuilding plan, as the ACL increases, the ACL poundage increase is split equally between both sectors and added to each sector's ACL from the previous year (See Figure 2.3.1.1 for an example).
-Sub-Alternative 4a would result in allocation percentages shown in Tables 2.3.1.1 - 2.3.1.3 with a 48% commercial and 52% recreational allocation at the end of the rebuilding period in 2032, which would remain in place until modified.
-Preferred Sub-Alternative 4b would result in allocation percentages shown in Tables 2.3.1.4 - 2.3.1.6 with a 50% commercial and 50% recreational allocation in 2032 that would remain in place until modified.
+The method would implement the reductions in harvest needed to achieve the new ACL proportionally for each sector, based upon the distribution of landings under more recent time periods that better reflect the way the fishery is currently operating (referred to as the split reduction method).
+Subalternative 4a bases the allocation method on the three-year average commercial and recreational (FES) landings from 2017 through 2019.
+Preferred Sub-alternative 4b bases the allocation method on the five-year average of commercial and recreational (FES) landings from 2015 through 2019.
+Both Sub-alternative 4a and Preferred Sub-alternative 4b split the reduction needed to achieve the new ACL in 2023 equally, based on the sector's landings from the baseline years.
+Each year after, throughout the rebuilding plan, as the ACL increases, the ACL poundage increase is allocated equally between both sectors and added to each sector's ACL from the previous year (See Figure 2.3.1.1 for an example).
+Sub-alternative 4a would result in allocation percentages shown in Tables 2.3.1.1 - 2.3.1.3 with a 48% commercial and 52% recreational allocation at the end of the rebuilding period in 2032, which would remain in place until modified.
+Preferred Sub-alternative 4b would result in allocation percentages shown in Tables 2.3.1.4 - 2.3.1.6 with a 50% commercial and 50% recreational allocation in 2032 that would remain in place until modified.

-The current total commercial ACL (quota) is further reduced to a lower directed commercial quota (ACL) to account for the bycatch of gag when targeting other shallow-water grouper species that co-occur with gag.
-Regulatory Amendment 15 to the FMP established the directed commercial quota, which accounted for projected gag discard mortality from commercial trips that target co-occurring species such as red grouper and scamp following a projected gag closure (SAFMC 2013).
-The post quota bycatch mortality (PQBM) value was set at 27,218 lb gw.
-The commercial quota from 2015 to present is representative of the total commercial ACL minus the PQBM amount.
-However, the SEDAR 71 assessment accounted for the PQBM discards, so a further adjustment of the commercial ACL is no longer necessary.
-Alternatives 2 through 4, including Preferred Sub-Alternative 4b, would manage the commercial sector (trip limits and accountability measures) to the proposed total commercial ACL (quota), instead of to a separate lower directed commercial quota (ACL).
+Currently, the total commercial ACL (also referred to as a quota) is further reduced to a lower directed commercial quota to account for the bycatch of gag when targeting other shallow-water grouper species that co-occur with gag.
+Amendment 16 to the Snapper Grouper FMP established the methodology to adjust and reduce the commercial ACL to account for projected gag discard mortality from commercial trips that targeted co-occurring species, such as red grouper and scamp, following a projected gag closure (SAFMC 2009b).
+This adjustment to the ACL was referred to as a post quota bycatch mortality (PQBM) reduction.
+Subsequently, Regulatory Amendments 15 (SAFMC 2013) and 22 (SAFMC 2015) to the Snapper Grouper FMP also reduced the gag commercial ACL by the same PQBM value of 27,218 lbs gw, to account for discards following a gag closure of the commercial sector.
+However, because the SEDAR 71 assumes that both landed catch and discards would be reduced through management actions, additional reduction of the commercial ACL using the PQBM is no longer necessary.
+The reduced catch levels proposed in the rebuilding plan, in conjunction with lower trip limits, would both reduce catch and help to extend the commercial season, reducing discards.

 Figure 2.3.1.1.
-An example demonstrating the split reduction method of allocating between sectors from Sub-Alternative 4a and Preferred Sub-Alternative 4b.
+An example demonstrating the split reduction method of allocating between sectors from Sub-alternative 4a and Preferred Sub-alternative 4b, using the 3-year average from Sub-alternative 4a.

 Table 2.3.1.1.
-The baseline years and average landings by sector used to determine allocations under Sub-Alternative 4a from Action 3.
+The baseline years and average landings by sector used to determine allocations under Sub-alternative 4a from Action 3.